limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 ## Importing a function

-In some cases, you may write a function and save it in a different script.
-You can then import that script into your current script using the `source()` function.
+In some cases, we may write a function and save it in a different script.
+We can then import that script into your current script using the `source()` function.

 In this example below, we first specify the model parameters (a, b, m0, etc.).
 Then we call the function get_delta saved in the `price_function.R` script saved in the `code` folder in my working directory using the `source()` and `here()` commands.
 You will notice a `get_delta()` function appear in your `Environment` tab.
-Then you can run the function as if you wrote it in this script.
+Now, you can run the function as if you wrote it in this script.

 Other times `source()` may be helpful is when you have a "main" or "master" script that will run all the scripts in your project.
 For example, you might have a cleaning script, analysis script, figures script, and then a "main" script that runs all of these individual scripts.